ACL Tear and Reconstruction

 ACL Reconstruction Recovery

 Within the first few weeks after surgery, it should be your goal to regain a range of motion equal to the other knee.
 Full recovery generally takes about 9 months, however, it may take up to 12 months for athletes to return to their sports.
-A successful reconstruction paired with an extensive physical therapy program will help increase your chances of regaining all stability and function in your knee.
+A successful reconstruction will help increase your chances of regaining all stability and function in your knee.